RobertOrsin/TIAPortalGames/README.md

 Any use of this code is at your own risk.

-If you are stuck and need some advice, feel free to contact me.
+If you are stuck and need some advice, feel free to contact me or check the wiki-pages.
+I update and advance the wiki whenever i find some time.

 # Requirements
 Siemens TIA Portal V16, with Siemens Step7 Professional and WinCC Advanced.